 On a side note, this is a great way to deter link builders disguised as guest bloggers.
 Instead of letting someone use your blog as an article directory, tell everyone who wants to contribute that they have to respond to comments, otherwise they will have their link removed from their author bio.
 This will either send the link building on their way as they don’t have time to do this or get you great content and community interaction.

 Last, but not least, remember that people don’t have time to check back to your blog to see if you’ve replied to their comment.
 So make sure that your blog’s comment system has a way to notify people when their comments have been replied to.

 If you use comment systems like Livefyre and Disqus, people will automatically get notified of replies to their comment.
 For people using the basic WordPress comment system (on self-hosted domains), you can use the Reply Me plugin.
 This will send an email to anyone who gets a reply to their comment.
-This plugin also comes as part of the Commentluv Premium plugin package, along with the previously mentioned GASP plugin.

 As an added bonus, you can customize the email template that is sent to comment authors when they receive replies.
 This is a great way to get people back to your blog to continue the discussion and point them in the direction of your mailing list opt-in, products, or services.

 Now it’s your turn.
 How do you encourage more discussion on your blog, and what comment systems or plugins have you found the most helpful?
 Let’s discuss in the comments!